microsoft/vscode/CONTRIBUTING.md

 Please remember to do the following:

-* [ ] Search the issue repository to ensure your report is a new issue
+* [ ] Search the issue in repository to ensure your report is a new issue

 * [ ] Recreate the issue after disabling all extensions